ShivamModi09/Self-Project/README.md

 Email ID - modishivu09@gmail.com
 Phone no. - 9328409085

-Below is the link for my 2 page Technical resume: https://tinyurl.com/38sh8ahh
+Given is the link for my 2 page Technical resume: https://tinyurl.com/38sh8ahh

-Below is the link to my LinkedIn profile: https://www.linkedin.com/in/shivam-modi-aa15261a9
+Given is the link to my LinkedIn profile: https://www.linkedin.com/in/shivam-modi-aa15261a9

 # _Self-Project_